Ilona-da/Unpacking_Global_Layoffs_Trends/README.md

 Layoffs were most severe among early-stage companies (Seed) and smaller firms (Stages A-C) in terms of the number of companies affected.
 Larger, more financially stable companies, particularly those in the Acquired and Post-IPO stages, were less affected in terms of the proportion of employees laid off.
 However, in absolute numbers, Post-IPO companies saw the highest total number of layoffs.
 ### Geographic Distribution
-The United States experienced the highest number of layoffs—significantly more than any other country.
+The United States experienced the highest number of layoffs, significantly more than any other country.

 ## Data Completeness and Limitations
 Some columns contained missing values: